mauricioaniche/mauricioaniche.github.io/content/research/research.md

 Testing might not be enough in large-scale complex systems.
 Thus, monitoring is fundamental to their maintenance.
 My research focuses on better understanding and providing tools for modern software monitoring.
-This research is done together with [Adyen B.V.](http://www.adyen.com), a large-scale payment company that provides services for more than 4,500 companies all around the world.

 **Key publications:**